[GVMJE1KTNC] Game Theory

 4. Bonus points can be obtained

-b. by doing (game-theory) related research work (TDK): bonus=15 for winning the session, 10 for passing to the next round, 5 for participation.
-Up to double bonus for strong game theory content (difficult).
+4.b. by doing (game-theory) related research work (TDK): bonus=10 for winning the session, 5 for passing to the next round.
+Up to double bonus for strong game theory content.
+Interested students must contact me as early as possible to discuss potential topics, deadline is in mid April!

 5. The evaluations, based on the results are as follows: